ddbj/www/_bioproject/submission-e.md

 ## Update  {#update}

 Registered projects can be updated.
-Please inform us updated contents through the [contact form](/contact-ddbj-e.html) so that we will update the projects.
+Please inform us updated contents through the [BioProject/BioSample/DRA update request form](https://forms.gle/T7faNoDCvmQoTiWq9) so that we will update the projects.

 ## Add publication information {#publication}

-Request addition of [publication information](/bioproject/project-info-e.html#Publication) (pubmed ID, doi when pubmed ID is not available) to BioProject through the [Contact form](https://docs.google.com/forms/d/e/1FAIpQLSeNrBMkr9lV6IaWCJCXeGBddDF3tJXcv6SQCQ5lYWETmiuRAg/viewform) by selecting "BioProject/BioSample/Sequence Read Archive (DRA)" in the Contacts menu.
+Request addition of [publication information](/bioproject/project-info-e.html#Publication) (pubmed ID, doi when pubmed ID is not available) to BioProject through the [BioProject/BioSample/DRA update request form](https://forms.gle/T7faNoDCvmQoTiWq9).

 ## Link experimental data and project  {#link-experimental-data-project}